-The per capita income in Centre in 2010 was $21,598, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
-This equates to an annual income of $86,392 for a family of four.
+The per capita income in Centre in 2010 was $19,494, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
+This equates to an annual income of $77,976 for a family of four.
 However, Centre contains both very wealthy and poor people as well.

 The most common language spoken in Centre is English.
 Other important languages spoken here include Spanish and Hebrew.